3knath/reading/README.md

 # reading
-tldrs of my internet readings
+_tldrs of my internet readings_

+ * Node.JS impact of connection pooling: http://www.madhur.co.in/blog/2016/09/05/nodejs-connection-pooling.html: async.parallel will not help if a single connection is used.
+Use a connection pool instead/